Dexter Allen: Early life

 Allen was born in Crystal Springs, Mississippi, to Willie Lee Allen (father) and Ruthie Mae Allen (mother) on July 10, 1970.
 Allen has three sisters, Olivia Ann Allen, Phalethia Lundy and Sara Allen, and one brother, Corey Allen.
 He was brought up on a farm, where he helped raise crops and livestock to sell.
 His father was the pastor of Christian Open Door Church, a non-denominational assembly, where his grandfather, Calvin Dixon, was also a deacon.
 His mother worked for Farm Bureau Insurance and retired after 30 years of employment.

 His father was also the member of the gospel group The Christian Travelers, and Allen began playing bass guitar for the group at age 12.
 Other groups he played for at that time include The Dixon Singers and The Robinson Brotherhood.

 Career

 1995–2008

 In 1995, Allen decided to elevate his musical career by moving to Jackson, Mississippi, the state capitol.
 At that point, he signed with his first record company, the independent label Airtight Records.
 He sang and played with the Airtight Band in addition to sharing his talent at local churches.
-This exposure led to him becoming the lead guitarist for blues legend Bobby Rush.
+This exposure led to him becoming the lead guitarist for blues musician Bobby Rush.

 While in Rush's band, Allen was exposed to what blues has to offer worldwide.
 The experience gave him a chance to travel and perform internationally for hundreds of thousands of blues fans, and to learn what it took to succeed in the blues music industry.